microsoft/pai/docs/manual/cluster-admin/upgrade-guide.md

 ## Stop All Services and Previous Dev Box Container

-First, launch a dev box container of current PAI version, stop all services by:
+First, launch a dev box container of the current PAI version, stop all services by:

 ```bash
 ./paictl.py service stop